Part II, chapter 9: Reinstatement

 9.2 The entitlement

-The priority entitlement applies to employees who were appointed or deployed on an indeterminate basis to a lower-level position while holding one of the following types of priority entitlements:
+The priority entitlement applies to employees who were appointed, deployed or converted on an indeterminate basis to a lower-level position while holding one of the following types of priority entitlements:

 There is no specified order of appointment with respect to persons holding regulatory priority entitlements.